9avr/Vehicle-Sales-Dashboard/README.md

 •	📊 Power BI Desktop – Main data visualization platform used for report creation.<br>
 •	📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data.<br>
 •	🧠 DAX (Data Analysis Expressions) – Used for calculated measures, dynamic visuals, and conditional logic.<br>
-•	📝 Data Modeling – Relationships established among tables (Transactions, User details, Date) to enable cross-filtering and aggregation.<br>
+•	📝 Data Modeling – Relationships established among tables  to enable cross-filtering and aggregation.<br>
 •	📁 File Format – .pbix for development and .png for dashboard previews.

 ### 4. Data Source